Social Media Management by Symphony

 When Galileo looked through his telescope in 1610 and saw mountains on the Moon, the phases of Venus, and the moons of Jupiter, scientist Cesar Cremonini declared him wrong and refused to even look through his telescope.
 After all, Aristotle had already determined the Moon is a perfect sphere.
 If one already knows the “truth,” why look at additional evidence?

-In 2015, 105 years later, the IAU did essentially the same thing Cremonini did, with the same inaction.
+In 2015, the IAU did essentially the same thing Cremonini did, with the same inaction.
 Having made up their minds that a planet has to “clear its orbit,” they refused to look with new eyes at data about Pluto sent back by New Horizons, which clearly showed it to have complex planetary processes.
 The 2005 discovery of Eris was viewed as new data that merited a redefinition of the term planet, but the first ever images and data that revealed Pluto to be a planet, did not merit that same consideration to them.

 And the media mostly enabled their denial.